I. QUESTIONS ABOUT THE GLOBAL CITIZEN FESTIVAL

 The Global Poverty Project determined the point value of 8 to enter to win tickets to this year’s Festival.
 Points are assigned to actions based on how much impact the action makes.
-For example, sharing a video on Facebook helps grow the movement, and gets one or two points.
-Signing a petition that helps demonstrate public support for a government or business action receives two to four points.
-Emailing a politician's office is an even higher threshold, and clearly demonstrates that you care about an issue, so it's worth five points.
+For example, sharing a video on Facebook helps grow the movement, and gets one point.
+Signing a petition that helps demonstrate public support for a government or business action receives two points.
+Emailing a senator’s office is an even higher threshold, and clearly demonstrates that you care about an issue, so it's worth five points.
 And we know that when a lot of citizens stand together and take action, our government and business leaders respond.

 How are the points per action determined, how they are stored in the Global Citizen account, and then how they are accessed/used for opportunities/tickets?
 (The mechanics)

 Points are assigned to actions based on how much impact the action makes.
 Once the action is taken, the points are stored on Global Citizen under the participant’s profile.
-Once a participant has taken enough actions to earn the points needed, you can redeem them to enter to win tickets to the Festival.
+Once a participant has taken enough actions to earn the points needed, he or she can redeem them to enter to win tickets to the Festival.

 What types of actions can people take?

 1) social sharing, education and movement building;